-Table 11: Design for circularity - data attributes
+Table 10: Design for circularity - data attributes

-Data attribute Battery Regulation reference Data access Definition/ Understanding Suggested reporting Format/ Unit Manual for removal of the battery from the appliance Annex XIII (2c) Interested persons and Commission Dismantling information, including at least: • Exploded diagrams of the battery system/pack showing the location of battery cells • Disassembly sequences • Type and number of fastening techniques to be unlocked • Tools required for disassembly • Warnings if risk of damaging parts exists • Amount of cells used and layout Manual for removal of the battery from the appliance, including: Disassembly sequences Characteristics of the joints, screws, and fasteners: type, number, materials and number of fastening techniques to be unlocked Tools required for disassembly Risk warnings and safety measures The Battery Pass consortium suggests providing the dismantling information required by the EU Battery Regulation as part of manuals.
+Data attribute Battery Regulation reference Data access Definition/ Understanding Suggested reporting Format/ Unit Manual for re- moval of the battery from the appliance Annex XIII (2c) Persons with a legitimate interest and Commission Dismantling information, including at least: Exploded diagrams of the battery system/pack showing the location of battery cells Disassembly sequences Type and number of fastening techniques to be unlocked Tools required for disassembly Warnings if risk of damaging parts exists Amount of cells used and layout Manual for removal of the battery from the appliance, including: Disassembly sequences Characteristics of the joints, screws, and fasteners: type, number, materials and number of fastening techniques to be unlocked Tools required for disassembly Risk warnings and safety measures The Battery Pass consortium suggests providing the dismantling information required by the EU Battery Regulation as part of manuals.
 The contents "exploded diagrams of the battery system/pack showing the location of battery cells" and "amount of cells used and layout" as mentioned in the Battery Regulation are not necessary in this manual since only relevant for the disassembly of the battery pack.
-We propose to adopt the following aspect in this manual: Risk warnings and safety measures (replacing "Warnings if risk of damaging parts exists") URL Manual for disassembly and dismantling of the battery pack Manual for disassembly of the battery pack, including: Exploded diagrams of the battery system/pack showing the location of the battery cells and modules, including format and dimensions of battery cells, modules and pack, and orientation of the battery cells Type of construction of battery pack, modules, and cells Information on replaceability of modules and cells (yes/no) Disassembly sequences URL
+We propose to adopt the following aspect in this manual: Risk warnings and safety measures (replacing "Warnings if risk of damaging parts exists") URL Manual for dis- assembly and dismantling of the battery pack Manual for disassembly of the battery pack, including: Exploded diagrams of the battery system/pack showing the location of the battery cells and modules, including format and dimensions of battery cells, modules and pack, and orientation of the battery cells Type of construction of battery pack, modules, and cells Information on replaceability of modules and cells (yes/no) Disassembly sequences URL

-Data attribute Battery Regulation reference Data access Definition/ Understanding Suggested reporting Format/ Unit Characteristics of joints, screws, and fasteners: type, number, materials, and number of fastening techniques to be unlocked Information on fillings, if used: characteristics of foams and/or glues Information on casing: type and material (steel/plastic) Tools required for disassembly Risk warnings and safety measures The Battery Pass consortium proposes to add or adopt the following aspects in this manual: Concretization of "exploded diagrams of the battery system/pack showing the location of the battery cells": showing location of modules including format and dimensions of battery cells, modules, and pack in the diagram integrating orientation of battery cells Adding type of construction of battery pack, modules, and cells Adding information on replaceability of modules and cells (yes/no) Integrating characteristics of joints, screws, and fasteners Integrating information on fillings and casing Risk warnings and safety measures (replacing "Warnings if risk of damaging parts exists") "Amount of modules used and layout" is deleted, since contained in "exploded diagrams" Part numbers for components Annex XIII (2b); Recital 51 Interested persons and Commission "Part numbers for components" The information on spare parts could be provided within the two manuals.
-URL linking to pdf: Longlist with part numbers
+Data attribute Battery Regulation reference Data access Definition/ Understanding Suggested reporting Format/ Unit Characteristics of joints, screws, and fasteners: type, number, materials, and number of fastening techniques to be unlocked Information on fillings, if used: characteristics of foams and/or glues Information on casing: type and material (steel/plastic) Tools required for disassembly Risk warnings and safety measures The Battery Pass consortium proposes to add or adopt the following aspects in this manual: Concretization of "exploded diagrams of the battery system/pack showing the location of the battery cells": o showing location of modules o including format and dimensions of battery cells, modules, and pack in the diagram o integrating orientation of battery pack, modules, and cells Adding information on replaceability of modules and cells (yes/no) Integrating information on fillings and casing Risk warnings and safety measures (replacing "Warnings if risk of damaging parts exists") "Amount of modules used and layout" is deleted, since contained in "exploded diagrams" Part numbers for components Annex XIII (2b); Recital 69 Persons with a legitimate interest and Commission "Part numbers for components" The information on spare parts could be provided within the two manuals.
+URL link- ing to pdf: Longlist with part numbers